Configuration

 // If in the event you want to change the primary key name (you can set it to "entry_id" if you want), you can

 // set the config value to a callable function.
-For example:
+By default, the values of this field will be "entry_123" or "file_456",

 /*